murillo94/stickers-view/README.md

 ---

 Before you buy anything on the internet it would be so cool if you could test it before.
-With Stickers View you can simulate and add, scale and delete it.
+In "Stickers View" you can simulate and add, scale and delete it.